Nesvilab/FragPipe/docs/tutorial_abpp.md

 <br>

 ### Download data
-Download the two TMT-16 plexes (ABPP_raw.zip) from [Dropbox](https://www.dropbox.com/s/wbief35pejlawtx/ABPP_raw.zip?dl=1) and unzip the files.
+Download the two TMT-16 plexes (`JM4989_8988T_Cys_TMT_1.raw` and `JM5020_8988T_Cys_TMT_20.raw`) from [PRIDE](https://www.ebi.ac.uk/pride/archive/projects/PXD022511) and [convert them to mzML format](https://fragpipe.nesvilab.org/docs/tutorial_convert.html).
 Each plex (one mzML spectral file) is in a separate folder, each with an annotation file that denotes which sample is in which TMT channel.
 The first channel contains a DMSO-treated control sample in each plex.

 annotations for plex JM4989:
 ```